SacVeras/Hanger-game/README.md

 ## tecnic list:
 * The game has until this version (v2.0) 3 categories of words, they are: animals, fruits and countries.
 * The game is available in 2 languages, they are: English and Portuguese.
+* Game support or click keys, use them to play if you prefer (to enter click "play again" button).

 ## how to change language?
 Move the mouse over options, and move it over lenguages and click on the desired language.